 Mark your calendars for a few days after Christmas when the widely celebrated new-age music group Manheim Steamroller takes the stage at the Toyota Music Factory in Irving.
 Tickets start at $39.95, but you won’t want to miss the one-night opportunity to hear your favorite modern renditions of classic Christmas tunes.

 Panther Island Ice Skating – Until January 15

 Take a trip to Fort Worth’s only outdoor skating rink, Panther Island, to join in on some “cool” holiday excitement.
 The rink operates seven days a week including all holidays, and a $12 ticket includes skate rental and tax.
 Click here for hours and available discounts.

 Six Flags Holiday in the Park – Until January 7

 Experience the magic of the holidays at Six Flags Over Texas during this year’s Holiday in the Park.
 Enjoy fun for the whole family with rides, story time with Mrs. Claus, live entertainment and visits with Santa.

 Texas Ballet Theater’s The Nutcracker – Select dates in December

 Take part in a beloved holiday tradition and enjoy a live performance of Texas Ballet Theater’s The Nutcracker.
 This age-old ballet will delight you with a story of Clara and a dreamland filled with heroic battles and sweet treats.
 Performances take place Dec.
-7 to 24 at Fort Worth’s Bass Performance Hall.
+20-23 at Fort Worth’s beautiful Bass Performance Hall.